Table of Contents In this article

 Money market accounts and high-yield savings accounts share several similar features and benefits.
 But how you access your money is slightly different.

-Most money market accounts come with ATM access and a debit card to make transactions and transfers like checking accounts.
+Most money market accounts have ATM access and a debit card to make transactions and transfers.
 Some may also come with check-writing privileges.
-Savings accounts usually require you to transfer funds between a linked bank account to spend the money, rather than making transactions directly with a merchant.
+Savings accounts usually require you to transfer funds between a linked bank account, rather than making transactions directly with a merchant.
 Usually, you won’t have the same convenient access.
-Both money market and savings accounts tend to have monthly transaction limits, however, making them unsuited for everyday spending like a checking account.

-But if you’re chasing yield, many money market account APYs are on par with high-yield savings accounts, though some are higher or lower depending on the bank.
-The best money market accounts we review are well over 3%, and the best high-yield savings APY is up to 5%.
-That said, APYs vary widely, so it’s better to look at the APYs offered by specific banks rather than focusing on general trends among different account types.
+If you’re chasing yield, many money market account APYs are on par with high-yield savings accounts, though some are higher or lower depending on the bank.
+Some of the best money market accounts offer APYs over 5%, as do some of the best high-yield savings accounts, based on the banks we track at CNET.
+APYs vary widely, so it’s better to look at the APYs offered by specific banks rather than focusing on general trends among different account types.

-The choice between a savings account and money market account mostly boils down to how often you want to access your money.
-If you need to write checks, make purchases or withdraw cash, it’s best to choose a money market account with these features.
+The choice between savings and money market accounts boils down to how often you want to access your money.
+Choosing a money market account is best if you need to write checks, make purchases or withdraw cash.
 On the other hand, if you’re storing your emergency savings or money you won’t need immediately, you may benefit from a high-yield savings account with a competitive APY.

 FAQs

-Jumbo money market accounts are considered a safe, low-risk investment because they’re issued by banks and credit unions that are insured by the FDIC and NCUA, respectively, for up to $250,000.
-That means the government will guarantee your deposits in the event of a bank failure.
+Jumbo money market accounts are considered a safe, low-risk investment when they’re issued by banks and credit unions that are insured by the FDIC and NCUA, respectively.
+That means the government will guarantee your deposits for up to $250,000 in the event of a bank failure.

 You can access funds in a jumbo money market account in one of the following ways: